AshutoshDevpura/AshutoshDevpura/README.md

 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

- - 🎓 &nbsp; Studying Information Technology, Statistics and Information Systems.
+ - 🎓 &nbsp; Studying Information Technology, Statistics and Data Analytics Engineering.
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">